This is the most important resource you need for planning any sort of road trip.

 Road Tripping Apps

 Of course, a smartphone is only as good as your downloaded apps.
-Here are some essentials to consider:
+Here are some essential road tripping apps to consider:

 This app is a total game-changer if you’re a regular road tripper, particularly at the planning stage.
 Load it up on a big screen first and play with all the different routes you can take.
 You’ll get driving distance estimations, add filtered layers for roadside attractions, food and accommodation options, and even a fuel calculator.
 (Google Play | App Store)!

 Once you hit the open road, use the offline maps and look out for any last-minute detour planning; it even has guided navigation.
 Currently, detailed maps are available only for the USA, Canada, Australia & New Zealand.
 It’s one of the few “free apps” we’ve tried, and immediately saw the value of upgrading to Plus.
 The free version is good but limited in how many stops you can add.

 Get $5 off the plus version here!
 Code: BTR5QTP

 We do still keep Google Maps as our backup navigation tool.
 Just remember if you will be out of range to download maps in advance (many apps will require you to upgrade to the pro feature if you use this feature).
 Be mindful that downloading maps can be heavy on your phone’s memory, so delete the maps you no longer need.

 Parking meters, tolls, tips.
 We might be heading further towards a cashless society, but we’re not quite there yet.
 Always handy to have some local currency coins rattling around in your car for emergency situations.